KhaledHegazy222/Pessenger/README.md

 ## Development

-If you prefer to run the application without Docker for development purposes, follow these steps:
+If you prefer to run the application for development purposes, follow these steps:

 1. Install Docker on your machine if you haven't already.
 2. Clone the repository: `git clone https://github.com/KhaledHegazy222/Pessenger.git`